 The Mekong, the Mississippi, the Danube, the Amazon... on every continent, there are mythical rivers, veritable invitations to head for the open sea.
 They are the source of the greatest civilizations, a refuge for forgotten people, an economic and cultural lung, and fantastic ecosystems.

-From the Irrawaddy river in Myanmar to the Red river across Vietnam, to the Garonne in France, and finally the Tagus in Portugal, there’s only ever one thing that’s certain: at the end, there’s the sea.
+From the Saint Lawrence River in Canada to the Manambolo River in Madagascar, the Loire in France and the Vistula in Poland, there’s only ever one thing that’s certain: at the end, there’s the sea.